nurbolatkz/Converter/README.md

 # Converter

 In this project I wrote class with two methods.
 First method is converting database file to csv file.
 And second method is reading data from csv file and converting to database file.
 I putted two converting files.
-One of them converts data to SQLITE3 and another one converts data to Oracle database server.
+One of them converts data to SQLITE3([converter to sqlite](https://github.com/nurbolatkz/Converter/blob/main/converter_to_sqlite3.py)) and another one converts data to Oracle database( [converter to oracle](https://github.com/nurbolatkz/Converter/blob/main/converter.py))server.
 They have small differences, on the contrary there are more similarities.

 ## Getting started